Pumping Molasses in the Winter

 Given the viscosity of molasses, a positive displacement pump must be used.
 Many types of positive displacement pumps are used to transfer molasses.
 Including rotary gear, lobe, worm and stator, sliding vane and peristaltic.
 There are two broad pump duty requirements, transfer pumps and variable speed metering pumps.

-What information is needed to specify the pump unit needed?
+What information is needed to specify the pump unit needed for pumping molasses?

 Pumps should be provided with a pressure relief valve either as an integral part or installed in a loop between delivery and suction.

-The Viking Pump internal gear pump meets all these criteria, they have built-in relief valves and can be used for transferring and metering.
+The Viking Pump internal gear pump meets all the criteria for pumping molasses, especially when it gets thicker in the cold months as they have built-in relief valves and can be used for transferring and metering.

 How to ensure a Molasses Pump lasts a long time.

-In general, pumps should be oversized and run at relatively slow speed.
+In general, molasses pumps should be oversized and run at relatively slow speed.

 If you do this, they will last for many years and pay back the extra investment in reduced power consumption, maintenance and increased availability many times over.
 We have supplied spares for pumps 30 years old.